PGY2 Pediatric Pharmacy Residency

 Rotations and Experiences

 PGY2 Pediatric Pharmacy Residents will be exposed to a broad range of experiences and activities intended to build the skills necessary to practice as a clinical pharmacist in the pediatric setting.
 Residents are required to complete an orientation month, along with 7 month-long rotations.
 The remaining months will consist of a research project month and 3 month-long elective rotations.

-Residents will conduct a research project throughout their residency year that includes presenting the results at a regional residency conference and preparing a written manuscript.
+Residents will conduct a research project throughout their residency year that includes presenting the results at the ALCALDE regional residency conference and preparing a written manuscript.
 Presentation skills will be enhanced by giving an ACPE-accredited seminar presentation along with case presentations throughout the year.
 Residents will also gain experience with teaching and precepting through the completion of a Teaching Certificate program and co-precepting pharmacy students on clinical rotations.

 - General Pediatrics (2 months)

 - Any Core Rotation